asterics/FLipMouse/README.md

 The FLipMouse firmware is based on the Arduino framework.
 The firmware implements a composite USB HID device (mouse, keyboard, joystick and a serial port in one device).
 The mouse and keyboard device classes are used to transmit different keys or mouse actions to the host device.
 The serial port is used configure the FLipMouse (or even use it as a mouse simulator via AT commands).
 Multiple configuration settings can be saved (stored in an EEPROM module) and changed via desired user actions.
+Since Version v3.7, the firmware development for the FlipMouse (and our other alternative input devices) happens in a dedicated repository, see [FabiWare](https://github.com/asterics/FabiWare).
+All firmware versions until v3.6.2 can be found in this repository by browsing the release section or by using the desired tags.
-For more information about (modifying) the FLipMouse firmware see https://github.com/asterics/FLipMouse/wiki/dev-firmware Please __note__ the COM-Port installation instructions for older Windows systems (Win7/8) [here](https://github.com/raspberrypi/pico-feedback/issues/118).
+For information about (modifying) the older FLipMouse V2 firmware (for the TeensyLC microcontroller), see https://github.com/asterics/FLipMouse/wiki/dev-firmware
+Please __note__ the COM-Port installation instructions for older Windows systems (Win7/8) [here](https://github.com/raspberrypi/pico-feedback/issues/118).